In middle of December at around 5:30 PM.

 I also feel a slight regret—

-fresh world was expanding out here,
+that while such a vast, fresh world was expanding out here,

 I had spent all day confined within the walls of my room.